Daniyal45/react-clock-select/README.md

 # Introduction

-A simple react component to select time in 12 hour or 24 hours format
+A simple react component to select time or display time in 12 hour or 24 hours format

 ##### <a href="https://react-azmat-components.web.app/#/react-clock-select" target="_blank">Click here for demo</a>